lych3e/TicTacToeMinMax/README.md

 # TicTacToeMinMax
-My implementation of the minmax algorithm.
+My implementation of the minmax algorithm in Tic Tac Toe.

 Upon running this code, you are expected to input your move in the form, "x y" (without quotation marks).
 For example, "2 2" would set my move to be the middle square.